caiovfernandes/RabbitMQExperiments/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/appium/appium/blob/master/CONTRIBUTING.md) doc
 - [ ] I have added necessary documentation (if appropriate)
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependent chan ges have been merged and published in downstream modules

 ## Further comments